Presented in order of appearance at Flashers’ Club:

 Robin Barker has written since he was young; mainly short stories, some comedic, some serious.
 He has published a short story (Albert’s Place) with magazine Writers’ News.
 He still writes short fiction but has progressed to writing novels, and is currently editing the first draft of a locally-based novel about zombies.
 He hopes it will be the first of many.
 Robin is a lifelong Cheltenham resident and is part of local writer’s circle Montpellier Writer’s Group, which he’s been attending for over a decade.
 He’s known in the group as ‘the zombie man’, but this is not a case of life imitating art.

-Alex Clark’s stories have appeared in Prole magazine, Shooter Literary Magazine, Litro Online, and multiple anthologies by The Fiction Desk.
+Alex Clark’s stories have appeared in Prole magazine, Shooter Literary Magazine, Litro Online, MIR Online, and multiple anthologies by The Fiction Desk.
 In 2016 she won the Gloucestershire Writers’ Network prose competition with the story Shoals, which was read at the Cheltenham Literature Festival.
 Her story The Thief was chosen to feature at November 2016’s Stroud Short Stories event.
 She is the founder and organiser of Flashers’ Club, and also runs monthly Cheltenham writers’ retreats for Writers’ HQ.
 You can find her tweeting @otheralexclark, and blogging sporadically at www.theotheralexclark.wordpress.com.